pypr/pysph/docs/source/tutorial/circular_patch.rst

         return [pa,]

-This function is used to initialize the particles in Python.
-In PySPH, we use a **ParticleArray** as a container for particles of a given species.
-These can be conveniently created from the command line using NumPy arrays.
-For example:
+and is used to initialize the particles in Python.
+In PySPH, we use a **ParticleArray** object as a container for particles of a given *species*.
+You can think of a particle species as any homogenous entity in a simulation.
+For example, in a two-phase air water flow, a species could be used to represent each phase.
+A **ParticleArray** can be conveniently created from the command line using NumPy arrays.
+For example

 .. code-block:: python